-Ever wonder how you can VIEW your data in ClickUp without scrolling through one — seemingly endless — List View?
+Ever wonder how you can VIEW your data in Use our ClickUp affiliate link! without scrolling through one, seemingly endless List View?
 Say hello to ClickUp Views!

 More important than the actual TYPE of view (List, Board, Calendar, Gantt, Timeline, Mindmap, Workload, etc.) View FILTERS allow you to customize each type of view to let you “chunk” your data in different ways.

 In this video I’ll talk all about taking advantage of this “horizontal hierarchy” by unpacking features like Me Mode, Filters, Group By, Sort By, and Public Views in ClickUp.